alicjarozycka/alice/README.md

 - Alice-admin,
 - AliceDB.

 Moreover, it uses Docker to create the databse and run Python script.
-It is important to download [Docker](https://www.docker.com/products/docker-desktop/) with [Compose plugin](https://docs.docker.com/compose/).
+It is important to download [Docker](https://www.docker.com/products/docker-desktop/) with [Docker Compose plugin](https://docs.docker.com/compose/).

 ## How to run